 Casa Malca is one of the most unique and exclusive among Tulum Beach Hotels.
-It’s filled with contemporary art, so much so that its interior design itself is an art as well.
+It’s filled with contemporary art, so much so that its interior design is also an art.
 The place was formerly one of Pablo Escobar’s mansions.

 Lio Malca, an art dealer from New York, decided to turn it into a resort.
 Now, it has a black and white bar, a chandelier room, and a hanging couch (which is quite famous on Instagram).